hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/199_aryans_and_tamilians.md

 sway.

-The superior race styled themselves the Âryas or nobles, and their method was the Varnâshramâchâra — the so-called caste.
+The superior race styled themselves the Âryas or nobles, and their method was the Varnāshramāchāra — the so-called caste.

 Of course the men of the Aryan race reserved for themselves, consciously or unconsciously a good many privileges; yet the institution of caste